kuhnza/node-tubesio/README.md

 The first line imports the tubesio lib.
 Notice the two arguments passed to the call to require.
 This is required for authentication against tubesio services such as the HTTP proxies.
-By convention we can pass these details in directly making use of the fact that the node runtime environment has your username and API key set for your convenience.
-Of course these are just strings and can be hard-coded if you require it.

 Next we import [cheerio](https://github.com/MatthewMueller/cheerio) which is a nice, lightweight DOM parsing and normalizing library with support for jQuery like selectors and syntax.
 We also create a shortcut reference to the tubesio [request](#request) method.

+After that we set up some additional shortcuts to the request method for brevity, the tube arguments (passed as either GET or POST parameters) and the result of the last tube run (this will be populated if you turn on "Cache Last Result" in your tube settings).

 Calling the request method we pass the URL and attach a callback to the `complete` property of the request settings object.
 The callback is passed the body of